History of eugenics: Ethical re-assessment

+Which ideas should be described as "eugenic" are still controversial.
+Bio-ethicists Stephen Wilkinson and Eve Garrard note that due to its history, "there's no overwhelming argument for completely abandoning the term 'eugenics', but concerns remain about ambiguity, confusion and manipulation, and the consequent failure to respect people's autonomy."
+The pair argue that anyone using the term "must at least be clear about what they mean by it and be prepared to offer a clear definition.
+Otherwise unnecessary confusion and disagreement may ensue."

 Modern inquiries into the potential use of genetic engineering have led to an increased invocation of the history of eugenics in discussions of bioethics, most often as a cautionary tale.
-Some suggest that even non-coercive eugenics programs would be inherently unethical.
-This view has been challenged by such bioethicist critics as Nicholas Agar.
+Some suggest that even non-coercive eugenics programs are inherently unethical.

-In modern bioethics literature, the history of eugenics presents many moral and ethical questions.
-Supporters of eugenics programs note that Francis Galton did not advocate coercion when he defined the principles of eugenics.
-According to Galton's definition, eugenics is the proper label for bioengineering of better human beings, whether coercive or not.

-An example of such individual motivations includes parents attempting to prevent homosexuality in their children, despite lack of evidence of a single genetic cause of homosexuality.
-The scientific consensus in America, which stems from the 1956 research of Evelyn Hooker, is that homosexuality, in any case, is not a disorder.
-Therefore, it cannot be treated as a defective trait that is justifiably screened for as part of legitimate medical practice.

-Daniel Kevles argues that eugenics and the conservation of natural resources are similar propositions.
-Both can be practiced foolishly so as to abuse individual rights, but both can be practiced wisely.
 James D. Watson, the first director of the Human Genome Project, initiated the Ethical, Legal and Social Implications Program (ELSI) which has funded a number of studies into the implications of human genetic engineering (along with a prominent website on the history of eugenics), because:

 In putting ethics so soon into the genome agenda, I was responding to my own personal fear that all too soon critics of the Genome Project would point out that I was a representative of the Cold Spring Harbor Laboratory that once housed the controversial Eugenics Record Office.
 My not forming a genome ethics program quickly might be falsely used as evidence that I was a closet eugenicist, having as my real long-term purpose the unambiguous identification of genes that lead to social and occupational stratification as well as genes justifying racial discrimination.

-Distinguished geneticists including Nobel Prize-winners John Sulston ("I don't think one ought to bring a clearly disabled child into the world") and Watson ("Once you have a way in which you can improve our children, no one can stop it") support genetic screening.
-Which ideas should be described as "eugenic" are still controversial in both public and scholarly spheres.
-Some observers such as Philip Kitcher have described the use of genetic screening by parents as making possible a form of "voluntary" eugenics.